COVID-19: Why is China's vaccination rate so low? | DW | 13.04.2021

 Different cities and institutions have deployed different tactics to reach China's vaccination goals

-As countries around the world try to combat the new wave of coronavirus by expanding their vaccine rollout, China is trying to boost its vaccination rate through a combination of warnings and rewards for its citizens.
+As countries around the world try to combat the latest wave of coronavirus infections by expanding vaccine access, China is trying to boost its vaccination rate through a combination of rewards and punishments.

-Lee, who works at a public hospital in Shenzhen, said most of her colleagues weren't told what kind of vaccines had been given to them.
-She was able to avoid getting the vaccine by showing proof that she had a medical condition preventing her from doing so.
-However, in some cases, workers at private companies were threatened with loss of employment if they didn't get vaccinated.
+Lee, who works at a public hospital in Shenzhen, said most of her colleagues weren't told what vaccine they had been given.
+She says she was personally able to avoid getting the vaccine by showing proof that she had a medical condition preventing her from doing so.
+However, she says that in some cases, workers at private companies were threatened with loss of employment if they didn't get vaccinated.

 In Wuhan, the initial epicenter of the coronavirus outbreak, local citizens have been lining up to get vaccinated over the last few weeks, sources told DW.
-While many people are getting vaccinated voluntarily, others say information about the vaccine is strictly censored, and citizens have very few opportunities to learn about the situation in countries that have vaccinated many of their citizens with the Chinese inoculation.
+While many people are doing so voluntarily, others say information about the jab is strictly censored and citizens have few opportunities to learn about the situation in countries that have inoculated many of their citizens with the Chinese vaccine.

-"Many people in Wuhan only know that some countries have been receiving vaccines from China, but they don't know whether the vaccines have been effective in reducing the number of confirmed cases after vaccine rollout began," a man with the surname Lin, told DW.
-"In Wuhan, all citizens are given the Sinopharm vaccine, and in neighboring towns, some citizens are given the Sinovac vaccine."
+"Many people in Wuhan only know that some countries have been receiving vaccines from China but they don't know whether the vaccines have been effective in reducing the number of confirmed cases after the rollout began," a man with the surname Lin, told DW.
+"In Wuhan, everyone is given the Sinopharm vaccine but in neighboring towns some are being given the Sinovac vaccine."

-Some have cited concerns over safety and efficacy as major reasons to refuse vaccination.
-On April 11, China's leading disease control official said existing vaccines in China offer a low level of protection, and that mixing different vaccines is one of the strategies being considered to boost the effectiveness of the inoculations.
+Some Chinese citizens have cited concerns over safety and efficacy as grounds for refusing vaccination.
+On April 11, China's leading disease control official said existing vaccines in China offered a low level of protection and that mixing different vaccines is one of the strategies being considered to boost the effectiveness of inoculations.

-"We will solve the issue that current vaccines don't have very high protection rates," said Gao Fu, the director of the Chinese Center for Disease Control and Prevention.
+"We will solve the issue of current vaccines not having very high protection rates," said Gao Fu, the director of the Chinese Center for Disease Control and Prevention.
 "It's now under consideration whether we should use different vaccines from different technical lines for the immunization process."

 Gao later told China's state-run media outlet, the Global Times, that his comments were completely misunderstood by the international community.